Gene Replacement Therapy

 Genes can also directly influence our personal characteristics, or traits!
 Hair color, eye color, skin tone and more, can be directly coded into our genes.

 Changes in genes

 As always, changes can be good and bad.
 We have different color eyes, different shoe size, personality traits, etc. that make us who we are thanks to changes in genes from one person to another.
-Changes (inborn or acquired) in other genes make us have certain diseases like breast cancer, high cholesterol or blindness.
+Other inborn or acquired changers in genes make us have certain diseases like breast cancer, high cholesterol or blindness.